anwarghammam/ManyObjectiveSchedulerDockerSwarm/README.md

 ## DASHBOARD
 <br>
-Before running the app, there are some changes that you have to do since you are using your own docker machines.
+Before running the app, there is one change that you have to do, since you are using your own docker machines.
 <br> </br>
 Please go to <strong>source-code/DASHBOARD/src/api.service.ts</strong> and replace the variable <strong> url </strong> with "http://manager-ip-address:9090".
  <br> </br>